Have you come to Brno, because your spouse/partner got a job offer? Or runs a business here?

 - Cycling to the Svratka / Svitava confluence

-- On Brno Dam to Veveří Castle (combined on foot and by boat)
+- On Brno Lake to Veveří Castle (combined on foot and by boat)

-Feel free to let us know in case you have any other suggestions for either trips or activities.
+Feel free to let us know (to firstname.lastname@example.org) in case you have any other suggestions for either trips or activities.

 For those of you who wish to stick to their original profession and pursue it here in the Czech Republic, the local language is a crucial issue.
 While some companies or institutes are open to employing people who do not speak Czech, for others it may prove impossible for now.
 Thus, learning Czech may be an absolute necessity.